Gifts ‘N Things

 On the first day of school and at registration, staff the school with parent volunteers to help new parents find their children’s classrooms.

-Post notices about parent group meetings and events around the school where parents are most likely to see them.
+Post notices about parent group meetings and events around the school where parents are most likely to see them, and on your group's social media pages.

 Be blunt—hang a sign on the first day of school that reads “we welcome our new families.”